 3. …Probably survive continuously in the mountains from Wansisi Hills near Katavi NP to Mahale NP, making what may be the largest continuous habitat for them OUTSIDE of National Parks in western Tanzania (see right).

 In 2014/2015, Piel and Stewart were supported further by TNC/Tuungane (see below) to initiate monitoring efforts of key areas for chimpanzees across the GME.
 Some areas – Ntakata and Kalobwe Forests, for example – showed no statistical difference in chimpanzee density after three years, whilst others (e.g. Wansisi Hills) showed a dramatic decline.
 Increases in agriculture and illegal logging at Wansisi adds further urgency to prioritising it as an area important to both endangered chimpanzees and also, potentially to elephants migrating to/from Katavi National Park.
 Below, Alex presents some of the findings of the survey results to the GME Steering Committee, a group comprised of District government policy makers tasked with developing effective land-use plans across the region.

 Tuungane continues to support terrestrial ecosystem monitoring by UPP.
-In 2017, Adrienne Chitayat led teams back to key areas to assess how chimpanzee abundance and habitat has changed over time.
+In 2017, Adrienne Chitayat led teams back to key areas in the southern areas, whilst Richard Moore (LJMU) led teams into some northern areas to assess how chimpanzee abundance and habitat has changed over time.
 Stay tuned for results and updated figures on the health of chimpanzees across the GME!

 Data collected by Piel & Stewart from the GME survey will also be used in conjunction with an already-exisitng collaboration between with TNC, FZS, and Pathfinder Inc., called the Tuungane Project.